CSCfi/Kielipankki-utilities/docs/howto_Korp_configuration.md

 # Korp configuration
-This part of the pipeline consists of making changes to the existing Korp configuration and translation files on your own branch of the Korp frontend repository and committing the changes.
+This part of the pipeline consists of making changes to the existing Korp configuration and translation files on the corpus-specific branch of the Korp frontend repository and committing the changes.

 You should have a folder ‘korp-frontend’ in your HOME directory in Taito shell, which is a Git working directory.